RealEskalate/Remote-G4-Telegram-Bot-Learning-Path/README.md

 Example: `git checkout -b Blen.Task.1 `

-### 3. After getting on your branch, copy the whole folder in the specific task you are in and rename it with your name.
+### 3. After getting on your branch, Create a new folder in the specific task you are in and rename it with your name.
+Your solution must be entirely inside this new folder.
 Example
 ![image](https://github.com/blenassefa2/Telegram-Bot-Learning-Path/assets/62964622/02fcbfe9-55a9-495f-9fef-f357ed5a0da1)